OpenLMLab/LEval/README.md

 ```

 <a name="why"></a>
-## Why LEval
+## Why L-Eval
 With the support of GPT-4 and Claude for longer context inputs (e.g. 32k or 100k), an increasing number of researchers are exploring the long-context modeling capabilities of language models, including training new long-context language models (LCLMs) from scratch or extending existing LLMs to longer context windows.

 Recent work has remarkably improved the performance of open-source large language models on datasets like MMLU, CEval, GSM8K, and BBH.
 Unfortunately, achieving good performance on longer contexts like GPT-4 and Claude still poses a significant challenge.
 We also found that fine-tuning the model on long sequences (16k or 32k) seems to be helpful for extending dialogue history (e.g.: ChatGLM2 and LongChat).
 However, the task of reasoning over lengthy documents through multiple rounds of queries remains challenging, especially considering not using retrieval-based approaches.

 We have noticed a lack of a good benchmark for evaluating LLMs' long-context modeling abilities.
-Therefore, we have collected zero-shot test samples in various tasks and domains to construct **LEval** benchmark.
+Therefore, we have collected zero-shot test samples in various tasks and domains to construct **L-Eval** benchmark.
 Our work aims to encourage the open-source community to explore better long-context language models.

 <a name="eval"></a>
-## How to Evaluate on LEval
+## How to Evaluate on L-Eval
 In this part, we explain the metrics we used and how to run the evaluation scripts.

-### Metrics used in LEval
+### Metrics used in L-Eval
-LEval does not only contain exact-match style (e.g.: multiple choice) samples considering that in real-world applications, the generated answer may not be exactly the same as the reference for long documents tasks.
-LEval is mainly divided into **two groups**: `Exam` and `Generation` and we use different evaluation metrics for each group.
+L-Eval does not only contain exact-match style (e.g.: multiple choice) samples considering that in real-world applications, the generated answer may not be exactly the same as the reference for long documents tasks.
+L-Eval is mainly divided into **two groups**: `Exam` and `Generation` and we use different evaluation metrics for each group.
 #### Exact match
   - Multiple Choice Question (single correct option).
 Example predicted answer: `A`
   - Multiple-Answer Questions (multiple correct options).
 Example predicted answer: `BCD`